 THE MISSION OF THE FACULTY

-To unite professionals in Economics and Management in developing studies and science of international standard and contributing to innovation and entrepreneurship.
+To unite professionals in Economics and Management, who develop studies and science of international standards and contribute to innovation and entrepreneurship.

 THE VISION OF THE FACULTY

 Leadership in Economics and Management Sciences and Studies.